 6. Sleep eight hours a night.
 Sleeping fewer than 6–8 hours a night impairs your decision-making in two ways.
 First, sleep deprived individuals make poor decisions because they’re brain is too tired and stressed to make good ones.
 Second, sleep deprivation limits unconscious thought, which can serve as an aid to conscious decision-making (i.e. why “sleeping on it” produces more honest decisions).
 So if you don’t get enough sleep, you burn your brain out and can’t enlist the help of unconscious thought.
 A double whammy.
 “Even if you don’t have the option to delay your decision for long, engaging in another activity will take your mind off your dilemma, and allow your unconscious to surface,” writes Drake Baer.

-7. Associate with uplifting, honest, and value-sharing friends, family, and coworkers.
+7. Associate with uplifting, honest, and value-sharing people.
 Uplifting because negativity leads to fearful decision-making.
 Honest because you need reliable feedback to make better decisions when vetting your ideas with confidants.
 And shared-values because individual accomplishments are often collective and dependent on those around us.
 In other words, behavior is contagious.
 If you want to make good-decisions, surround yourself and seek advice from those with a proven track record of good decision-making and healthy habits.

 8. Commit to others.
 Want to make decisions faster and with less energy?
 Hitch your decisions to commitments with others—like meeting an exercise buddy at a designated time or weekly meetings with an accountability partner for self-improvement.
 When you oblige yourself to others, you reduce the need for willpower.
 Peer pressure is a powerful thing.

-10. Decide for the long-term.
+10. Act in the long-term.
 The famous 1972 Stanford marshmallow experiment revealed that patient, self-controlled individuals succeed more often impulsive ones.
 When guided by long-term thinking, the former make better choices, including lower levels of substance abuse.
 So refrain from making short-term decisions.
+Focus on important but non-urgent tasks.
 Ask yourself, “Will this decision get me closer to what, where, or who I want to be?”
 If yes, go for it.
 If no, resist.